abdulshakir/Induction-of-Video-Movements-to-Static-Image/README.md

 You will need to specify the path to the checkpoint, the ```reconstruction``` subfolder will be created in the checkpoint folder.
 The generated video will be stored to this folder, also generated videos will be stored in ```png``` subfolder in loss-less '.png' format for evaluation.
-Instructions for computing metrics from the paper can be found: https://github.com/AliaksandrSiarohin/pose-evaluation.
+Instructions for computing metrics from the paper can be found in "pose-evaluation".

 ### Image animation